Parents as Partners

 2. Provide educational handouts

-• Send out a monthly newsletter with literacy ideas, strategies, and games.
-Find customizable newsletter templates on-line such as those at: External link opens in new tab or windowwww.educationworld.com
+- Send out a monthly newsletter with literacy ideas, strategies, and games.
+Find customizable newsletter templates on-line such as those at: www.educationworld.com

 3. Let your homework teach parents indirectly